openpilot-community/documentation-site/content/hardware/giraffe/giraffe-hyundai/_index.md

 title: Giraffe (Hyundai)
 ---

+This giraffe is custom built by community members for Hyundai models matching similar hardware as the 2017 Hyundai Elantra.
+{{< figure src="https://dl.airtable.com/LmFo8iweRnWvWpEaMOVr_camera.jpg" width="250" class="profile-image" >}}

+## What is a Giraffe
 The Giraffe is responsible for passing through signals to your vehicles existing driver assistance system.

 It features small toggle switches that allow you to turn the individual pass-throughs on or off to block the signals.
 This saves you from having to physically unplug or detach anything from the vehicle to resume using the stock system.
 It&#x27;s like unplugging, but better.